MicrosoftDocs/azure-docs/articles/load-balancer/load-balancer-outbound-rules-overview.md

 1. Create [public IP prefix](https://aka.ms/lbpublicipprefix) (or public IP addresses from public IP prefix)
 2. Create a public Standard Load Balancer
 3. Create frontends referencing the public IP prefix (or public IP addresses) you wish to use
-4. Reuse a backend pool or create a backend pool and place the VM's into a backend pool of the public Load Balancer
+4. Reuse a backend pool or create a backend pool and place the VMs into a backend pool of the public Load Balancer
-5. Configure an outbound rule on the public Load Balancer to program outbound NAT for these VM's using the frontends
+5. Configure an outbound rule on the public Load Balancer to program outbound NAT for these VMs using the frontends

 If you do not wish for the load balancing rule to be used for outbound, you need to [disable outbound SNAT](#disablesnat) on the load balancing rule.